annaesvensson/yellow-markdown/README.md

 [Download extension](https://github.com/annaesvensson/yellow-markdown/archive/main.zip) and copy zip file into your `system/extensions` folder.
 Right click if you use Safari.

-This extension uses [Markdown Extra 1.9.0](https://github.com/michelf/php-markdown) by Michel Fortin.
+This extension includes [Markdown Extra 1.9.0](https://github.com/michelf/php-markdown) by Michel Fortin.

 ## Developer